dgrisham/wenv/README.rst

 **Variables**

--  `WENV_DIR`: The path to the base directory of this project.
+-  `wenv_dir`: The path to the base directory of this project.
--  `WENV_DEPS`: An array containing the names of the wenvs that this wenv is dependent on.
+-  `wenv_deps`: An array containing the names of the wenvs that this wenv is dependent on.
--  `WENV_EXTENSIONS`: An array containing the names of the extensions to load for the wenv.
+-  `wenv_extensions`: An array containing the names of the extensions to load for the wenv.

 **Functions**

 -   `startup_wenv()` is run whenever you start the wenv.
-This function is good for starting up any necessary daemons, setting up a tmux layout, opening programs (e.g. a text editor), etc. It will run inside `"$WENV_DIR"`.
+This function is good for starting up any necessary daemons, setting up a tmux layout, opening programs (e.g. a text editor), etc. It will run inside `"$wenv_dir"`.
 -   `shutdown_wenv()` is run when you stop the wenv.
 This can be used to stop daemons started by `startup_wenv()`, and do any other cleanup.
 -   `bootstrap_wenv()` sets up the environment that the wenv expects to exist.